 Rainwater can carry bacteria and chemicals into homes because the rainwater will seep into cracks and crevices in the foundation of your home, and the water will sit there for a long time before evaporating.

-If you have recently suffered from water damage in Douglasville, GA due to faulty roofing installations, or massively damaged roofs through no fault of your own, you can always count on us at Paramount Roofing and Consulting to help you create your roofing insurance claims.
-Contact us at 404-309-8035 today to learn more about everything we can do for you.
+If you have recently suffered from water damages due to faulty roofing installations or massively damaged roofs through no fault of your own, you can always count on us at Paramount Roofing & Consultation to help you create your roofing insurance claims.
+Contact us today to learn more about everything we can do for you.